SLIDING SCALE

 Why might I feel uncomfortable about this?

-If you can pay more for art, please do so.
+If you can pay more, please do so.
 Your decision to invest more is an act of solidarity and a refusal to accept the benefits of racial capitalism and privilege.
 Your investment will go towards subsidizing sliding scale purchases, mutual aid donations, and supporting the art and artist.